 Can you believe that 95% of graphic design depends on “Typography”?
 Yep, fonts can either make or break your entire website or poster.
-You may have carefully selected the layout of your site, chosen the perfect colour scheme, but if your fonts are wrong, you can be sure that people aren’t going to read it.
-Consider fonts as the all-powerful magical wand that can make a brand instantly recognisable.
+You may have carefully selected the layout of your site, choose the perfect color scheme, but if your fonts are wrong, you can be sure that people aren’t going to read it.
+Consider fonts as the all-powerful magical wand that can make a brand instantly recognizable.

 Let’s pause and do a simple exercise here.
 Close your eyes and think of Disney.
 Now, it’s confession time.
 Is the first thing that popped into your mind the mouse that catapulted the company to fame?
 Or is it the stylish logo of the brand with the Trademark “D” and the curly “Y”?
 We’re sure it’s the latter.
 That’s the power of typography in a nutshell for you.

 Pairing Fonts together isn’t Dark Arts, it’s Science

 Selecting the right font and combining two fonts together is an intimidating task even for seasoned designers.
 Have you ever noticed that most graphic artists stick to just a couple of fonts for all their designs?
 Yes, fonts can be expensive, but the main reason behind this is pairing fonts can be a hassle.
 There is a science to font selection and choosing the right fonts to go together.
 Fonts that you select for the heading, subheading, and content have the power to determine the tone of your message, and ultimately it impacts your brand.

 Confused with all the rules and implications?
 Worry not, here in this article, we break down the rules of font pairings and help you find the best ones to suit your message and content.
 We also give you a cheat sheet of fonts that work together.
 You can use these the next time you’re stumped halfway through your design.

 Let’s get started!
 First, before you decide to pair fonts, let’s get the basics right.